 10 – Fusion 360

-It’s a one-stop-shop for satisfying all your 3D design needs.
+It’s a one-stop-shop for satisfying all your 3D designing needs.
 Not only does it let you create desired 3D model designs, but also enables the rendering of complicated mechanical structures, the designing of a custom toolpath, or the running of simulations.

 This cloud-based product even facilitates easy collaboration between team members.
-Its all-encompassing dashboard features a broad view of all the design aspects you need to look at and even a set of CAD tools meant to make collaboration a seamless process.
+Its all-encompassing dashboard features a broad view of all the design aspects you need to look at and even a set of tools meant to make collaboration a seamless process.

-For everyone who uses it, Fusion 360 can lead to faster solving of any design challenges they face.
+For everyone who uses it, Fusion 360 can lead to faster solving of any designing challenges they face.
 They can simultaneously generate multiple options of their 3D design while consolidating parts, reducing weight, and improving overall product performance.

 They can even test their designs to ensure that they will survive real-world conditions using one model.

 Using Fusion 360 is a costly affair for professionals or enterprises, however, students and hobbyists can use it at no charge.
 This freeware version does come with limited features though.

 You don’t get 3+2 milling, 4 and 5-axis milling, mill turning, setup probing, and automatic tool change, among other things.